-Warning: this article is only for those who want to be amongst the elite, one of the ‘Navy SEALs’ of modern outbound prospecting.
+Warning: this article is only for those who want to be amongst the elite in cold calling metrics.
+One of the ‘Navy SEALs’ of modern outbound prospecting.
 If you are a seller who dares pick up the phone in the middle of a library-like inside sales department… if you are always on the lookout for proven best practices to help you hit your sales goal… read on.

 There’s a lot to read out there about the rise of social selling.
 There is no doubt that employing social selling principles like having a buyer-focused LinkedIn profile, listening for Trigger Events (nod to Craig Elias who owns the trademark), and sharing content will help you sell more.
 The rise of companies like rfactr, Hearsay Social, KiteDesk, Triblio, Social123, and PeopleLinx validates the effectiveness of social selling.

-In contrast, when people think of “cold calling,” a mental image springs up: a character from Glen Gary Glen Ross, or salespeople stuffed into a basement dialing through the yellow pages.
+In contrast, when people think of “cold calling,” a mental image springs up: a character from Glen Gary Glen Ross, or salespeople stuffed into a basement dialing through the yellow pages rapidly trying to improve their cold calling metrics.
 This is the opposite of what we mean when we say “modern prospecting.”
 Modern prospectors are strategic, thoughtful, good communicators who use the phone alongside social selling.
 They also tend to perform at the top of their peer group.
 You read past the first paragraph, which means we’re preaching to the choir.

 Modern prospectors who want to refine their craft come to us not only to understand the “how,” but also the “how much.”
 As it so happens, “how much” is something we’ve tested thoroughly in our laboratory of real sellers reaching out to real prospects.
 What you are about to read represents the hard work necessary to perform in the top 5% of our lab.
 These sellers focus solely on sales development.
 They are given names of target accounts and are responsible for finding the right contacts within those accounts, reaching them by phone, generating interest and securing commitment to a scheduled meeting.
 They are pure hunters.
 You could say that they are the special forces of B2B sales.

 The top 5% of performers secure 6.7 scheduled meetings per week on average.
 However, they don’t agonize over their results.
-They focus relentlessly on the inputs they can control:
+They focus relentlessly on the cold calling metrics they can control:

 *Active contacts refers to prospects whom the seller is currently pursuing at a given time